Schengen FAQs (Frequently Asked Questions)

 - We can provide information regarding hiring an English-speaking foreign attorney overseas if you choose to do so.

-- We cannot influence a foreign government’s decision whether to permit your entry, nor can we intervene in another country’s criminal or administrative procedures.
+- Note: We cannot influence a foreign government’s decision whether to permit your entry, nor can we intervene in another country’s criminal or administrative procedures.

 What countries are members of the Schengen Borders Agreement?